baraqheart/lightApp/README.md

-# Case study
+# Case study of lightApp

-this repo contains practical cloud work
+this repo contains practical cloud work of deploying an app

+the repository contains 2 diretories, terraform and k8s-manifest, where the terraform codes contains all the terraform related codes for managing and maintaining the state of the infrastructure and k8s-manifests contains kubernetes manifests files

 # Azure resourse provisioning with terraform
-in this project we provisioned azure resourses through terraform, managing and monitoring kubernetes clusters.
+in this project, we provisioned azure resources through terraform, managing and monitoring kubernetes clusters. the cluster contains 2 nodes for high availability, following security best practices.

-the repository contains 2 folders, terraform and k8s-manifest, where the terraform codes contains all the terraform related codes for managing and maintaining the state of the infrastructure

 # Terraform commands
 - `terraform init` : this initializes the provider in which was specified in the providers.tf file
-- terraform validate: performs check in syntax available in the code
+- `terraform validate` : performs check in syntax available in the code
-- terraform plan: performs a dry run of the desired state
+- `terraform plan` : performs a dry run of the desired state
-- terraform apply: this command is used to achieve the desired state from the actual state
+- `terraform apply` : this command is used to achieve the desired state from the actual state
-- terraform fmt: is used to perform a format to user friendly and readable formaat
+- `terraform fmt` : is used to perform a format to user friendly and readable formaat
-- terraform destroy: is used to destroy created resource and perform cleanup
+- `terraform destroy` : is used to destroy created resource and perform cleanup

+# resouces
+this is the hierarchy of files the terraform directory

+!()[]

+### prerequisite
+- Providers.tf : this file indicates as to which provider terraform will use for provisioning
+- Resource group: this is like a bucket, in which hold all the resources used to complete the project, it is scoped to a region
+- backend.tf : this is used to save the state of the infrastructure provisioned

+### Networking

+- virtual network: is used to isolate resources in an azure account
+- subnets: are used for logical grouping of resources

+### log analytics
+- log analytics workspace : a workspace is
+- log analytics solution

+### Storage
+- storage account:
+-

+### Monitoring

+### Azure Kubernetes Service

+# kubectl commands
+### get commands
+- `kubectl get nodes`: shows the lists of the availatble nodes in the cluster
+- `kubectl get pods` : shows all the pods in the node
+- `kubectl get service` :this fetches all the available services in a node
+- `kubectl get ns` : gets all the namespaces available

+### create commands
+- `kubectl apply -f <filename>.yaml ` : this is used to create the kind of object in the file
+-

+# continous integration and deployment using github actions
+this application cicd is managed through github actions with jobs to perform unit testing, linting, building docker images and deploying to azure kuberneted service

-# Aks
+# challenges
-aks resource was created to manage 2 nodes for availability
+- major challenge was encountered with the little time